dictyBase/dictybaseapis/README.md

 ## Development

 This project has been designed to be automated by GitHub Actions.
 To make changes, create a new branch and push your changes.
 This will automatically create a pull request then run `buf lint` to verify your changes.
-If everything is fine, it will generate updated Go code and open a PR in the [go-genproto](https://github.com/dictyBase/go-genproto) repository where it will need to be manually reviewed.
+If everything is fine, merge it to the master branch and it will generate updated Go code and open a PR in the [go-genproto](https://github.com/dictyBase/go-genproto) repository where it will need to be manually reviewed.

 **Note: if making any updates to the `buf.gen.yaml` file, you need to run `buf beta mod update`